kilbyjmichael/spotify-db-to-playlist/stats.md

 Data DEC 17 2018 - DEC 19 2021

-300 songs listened to on day of release[^1]
+300 songs listened to on day of release[^reldate]

-1896 songs listened to in month of release
+1896 songs listened to in month of release[^reldate]

 196 albums with tracks listened released before 2000